jedjoud10/VoxelTerrain/README.md

 - Async Compute Queue Support (DX12 works on Win11, Vulkan not workey (plus also very slow for some reason)) with fallback to normal queues.
 Used for practically all the new compute shaders
 - Proper Surface Nets Skirts by running 2D and 1D S.N on the chunk boundary.
 Skirt entities are enabled/disabled based on the direction that they face relative to the octree loader position.
   - Implemented fallback normals system for flat shading so that skirts aren't as visible when you use DDY/DDX normals
 - Graph system.
-You can write the voxel generation code in C# and a *transplire* will compile it to HLSL in the editor which will then compile to GPU executable code.Basically a preprocessor "find and replace" but on steroids
+You can write the voxel generation code in C# and a *transpiler* will compile it to HLSL in the editor which will then compile to GPU executable code.
+Basically a preprocessor "find and replace" but on steroids
-  - Allows you to simply define layers of noise that you add on top of each other like so:
+  - Allows you to simply define variables that you add on top of each other like so:
   ```cs
   // Create simplex and fractal noise
   Simplex<float2> simplex = new Simplex<float2>(scale, amplitude);